HIP-1195: Hiero hooks and an application to allowances

 Abstract

 We propose hooks, programmable Hiero extension points that let users customize the behavior of their entities.
 In principle, hooks could be programmed in any language, but we begin with EVM hooks.
 Users program EVM hooks by writing contracts in a language like Solidity that compiles to EVM bytecode.
-EVM hooks are either pure (using neither storage nor external contracts); or lambdas (like event-driven code running in the cloud, that may keep state in a database to use state or call other external services).
 For any given entity, its user can create many hooks for that entity with different 64-bit hook ids.
 There is no limit on the number of hook ids than an entity can use; but its storage footprint, and hence rent, will increase proportionally.

 As a first Hiero extension point, we propose account allowance hooks.
 Users can create these hooks on their